(PD) Ma Yuan Walking on Path in Spring

 The goal is to create a website that is safe, stable, loads quickly, ensures privacy, is usable by as many individuals as is reasonable, and provides for a good place that people can visit to find something interesting and useful to read.

-At present, the initial aim is to only present articles related to 齊道 Chi Dao, which may include partial or full modern translations of several of the Chinese classics.
+At present, the initial aim is to only present articles related to 齊道 Chi Dao, which may include partial or full modern translations and analyses of several of the Chinese classics.
 Regardless of the topics chosen, all will focus on two cores: Nature is the sole and unchangeable standard of what is logical, and, how Nature's standard is applied.